NumEconCopenhagen/projects-2024-sheng-og-anton/modelproject/README.md

 # Model analysis project

-Our project is titled **THE REAL BUSINESS CYCLE MODEL** and is about the real business cycle model (RBC).
+Our project is titled **THE REAL BUSINESS CYCLE MODEL** and is about the Real Business Cycle model (RBC).

 The **results** of the model project can be seen from running [modelproject.ipynb](modelproject.ipynb).